JStw/jstw.github.io/content/blog/serverless-api-with-lambda-part-3/index.md

 ### Let's test the beast!

-I don't what you prefer to test an API, you can use a command line to curl it, or do via Postman, it's up to you :)
+I don't know what you prefer to test your API, you can CURL or Postman, it's up to you :)

 I will go for curl :